-Case Study: Inventory Accuracy with Hyperion LiDAR
+Inventory Accuracy for RMX Plants with Hyperion LiDAR

-An in-depth analysis of how Hyperion's scanning technology transforms inventory management at our clients RMX plant, revealing significant discrepancies and demonstrating a tangible return on investment against traditional ticketing methods.
+An in-depth analysis of how Hyperion's scanning technology transforms inventory management at our client's RMX plant, revealing significant discrepancies and demonstrating a tangible return on investment against traditional ticketing methods.

 The Challenge at Ocala RMX Plant